abhishekanandok/SimonGame/README.md

 ## Acknowledgements

 - This project was inspired by the classic Simon Game.
-- Special thanks to [Your Name](https://github.com/abhishekanandok) for creating this game.
+- Special thanks to [Abhishek Anand](https://github.com/abhishekanandok) for creating this game.

 ## Contact

-For any inquiries or feedback, please reach out to [Your Email](mailto:abhishekanandok@email.com).
+For any inquiries or feedback, please reach out to [Email](mailto:abhishekanandok@email.com).

 ## License